 One of the Get method overloads also accepts a list of ids.
 Moreover, an extension method with the same name accepts a list of IDs as params.
 These methods return an IEnumerable of GetResult, which contains information about whether the document was found and, if found, the indexed object.

-Note: While indexed objects can be returned as the same type as they were before they were indexed, only the values of public properties with both a getter and a setter are populated by default.
+Note that while indexed objects can be returned as the same type as they were before they were indexed, only the values of public properties with both a getter and a setter are populated by default.

 Classes without parameter-less constructors